expo-air

 IssueSolution

-Cloudflare rate limitWait a few minutes, or use --no-tunnel for local dev
+Cloudflare rate limitWait a few minutes

 Slow tunnel performanceCloudflare tunnels are fastest; ensure you're not falling back to localtunnel